 VAT implications must be given serious consideration in order to prevent a large VAT bill on completion of a business sale or purchase.

 Selling of a business & its VAT consequences

 A business can be sold in two ways: –

 - Share sale (in case of a company),

 - Selling of trade and assets of business (some or all business part).

 Let’s look at VAT consequences of each method.

 Selling by way of shares and its VAT consequences

-The guidance in VAT notice 701/49: Finance and HMRC manual VATFIN4250 confirms that the sale or transfer of, existing shares or securities in the course of business activity are exempt for VAT purposes.
+The HMRC guidance confirms that the sale or transfer of existing shares or securities in the course of business activity are exempt for VAT purposes.